algorithmsnlogic/algorithmicpuzzles/README.md

 algorithmicpuzzles
 ==================

 Collection of algorithmicpuzzles.
+Many implementations are sub-optimal.
-You are welcome to improve the algorithm.
+You are welcome to improve the algorithms.